zachpino/digidev-s18/week06/README.md

 - Recommended Review: Rewire your [sequencer](../week03/README.md) and experiment with it

 - Homework: Make a Fritzing diagram of your tone generator *as you wired it*.
 It doesn't need to look like mine!
-Submit to BB.
+Submit diagram to BB.
 - Homework: Record a track with your Tone Generator.
 Look out for audio cables on your desks on Friday.
 Submit recording to BB.
 - Homework: Listen to three albums *all the way through*, all available on Spotify.
 Donna Summer's *I Remember Yesterday*, Vangelis *Albedo 0.39*, and Daft Punk's *Human After All*.
 Make sure you have an opinion on these!
 - Homework: Email me a single track by an electronic musician *before next class* that you want the class to listen to.